arawxx/async-todo-with-reminders/README.md

-# Asynchronous Todo app with async reminding functionality using Telegram bots (Backend-side)
+# Asynchronous Reminding Todo app with full async functionality using Telegram bots (Backend-side)

 ## Technologies used: